shanky-thakur/CashQueue/README.md

 A step by step series of examples that tell you how to get a development env running can be found at :
 1. Dowload JDk - [download and install jdk](https://docs.oracle.com/en/java/javase/22/install/installation-jdk-microsoft-windows-platforms.html)
 2. Run JAR file on local system - [how to run jar](https://docs.oracle.com/javase/tutorial/deployment/jar/run.html)

+## Read about Endpoints

+To know more about endpoints please read "endpoints.pdf"

 ## Running the tests